doonze/EmbyUpdate/README.md

 # EmbyUpdate

-# There was a critical bug in version 3.3 that broke the auto updater, you will need to download and install version 3.6 or higher over you existing install (or a fresh install) to fix!!!
+# There was a critical bug in version 3.3 that broke the auto updater, you will need to download and install version 3.6 or higher over your existing install (or do a fresh install) to fix!!!
 Sorry!!

 A python script for automatically updating Emby Server to the latest version on Linux distros.